 The grey line in the plot represents equality in the prevalence: countries where smoking is more common in men will lie above this line; and countries where more women smoke lie below.

-The fact that men are more likely than women to smoke is reflected health statistics: particularly lung cancer, for which smoking is a primary risk factor.
-We see that in every country in the world, men are more likely to die from lung cancer.
+The fact that men are more likely than women to smoke is reflected in health statistics: particularly lung cancer, for which smoking is a primary risk factor.
+We see that in nearly every country in the world, men are more likely to die from lung cancer.

 Related chart – number of daily smokers by sex.
 This chart details the number of men and women who smoke daily.

 The extent of smoking is not only determined by the prevalence of populations who smoke, but also by the intensity of smoking.
 This is measured as the average number of cigarettes consumed by smokers.

 In the visualization here we see differences in the average number of cigarettes consumed by smokers each day across the world.

 Across much of Asia, Eastern Europe, North America and Oceania, the average is around 20 to 25 cigarettes per day.
 Rates across Latin America, Africa and Western Europe tend to be slightly lower.

 The rise and fall of smoking in today’s rich countries

 The smoking of cigarettes first saw a significant rise across today’s rich countries in the early 20th century.
 Since then, trends in smoking have undergone a century-long cycle of peak and decline.